 You wouldn’t go to work in a dirty shirt, would you?
 Well, maybe you would, I don’t know your routine.
 But you shouldn’t!
 And trainers follow the same rule.

 No matter how fancy the brand, if your trainers look grubby then you’ll look scruffy.
 Clean your trainers before heading to the office.
 Here we explain how to remove stains from your precious trainers.

 DO: Bring more than one.

 Following on from our grubby lecture.
 Maybe your office just doesn’t allow trainers, but you still can’t stand walking in your work shoes.
 The answer is to wear trainers for your commute.
-Woman have been doing this for years with high heels and comfy commute shoes, with good reason too.
+Women have been doing this for years with high heels and comfy commute shoes, with good reason too.